Preventing Kidney Stones

 Drink lots of water

 Staying well-hydrated is the best way to reduce your risk of future stones.
 Drink 8 12-ounce glasses of water daily.
 Have 2 with each meal and 2 between meals.
 Keep track of your intake.
 Try keeping a pitcher of water nearby during the day and at night.
+Ask your healthcare provider about how much fluid you should have if you have kidney disease or kidney failure.

 Take medicines if needed